It was a human transformation.

 And there are wheels within wheels of that transformation of my sensibility and response.
 Because I realised that the initial shock the photographs engendered stemmed from some sort of fatuity on my part that “Jack the Ripper victimhood” doesn’t happen to “respectable, aspirational, at least modestly well-off” people.
 Victorian versions of people like ourselves.

 There was the shock of realising that it did.
-And then the further shock – and shame – of realising that at some deep and unexamined level I hadn’t been particularly bothered that the people it happened to – my fellow human beings – were right down on the bottom rung of Victorian London existence (if you could call it “existence”, another crass, shaming “evaluation”).
-That it was somehow more acceptable – nothing to get especially fussed about – because the victims were our equivalent of ‘untouchables.’
+And then the further shock – and shame – of realising that at some deep and unexamined level I hadn’t been particularly bothered that the people it happened to – my fellow human beings – were right down on the bottom rung of Victorian London East End existence (if you could call it “existence”, another crass, shaming “evaluation”).
+That it was somehow more acceptable – nothing to get especially fussed about – because the victims of Jack were our equivalent of ‘untouchables.’